forbole/big-dipper-2.0-documentation/docs/cosmos-based/parser/custom-chains.md

 ## Create a new branch
 The next thing you want to do is create a new branch for your project.
-The best way to do this is by checking out one of the `cosmos/` branches and then crete a new branch from there.
+The best way to do this is by checking out one of the `cosmos/` branches and then create a new branch from there.

 :::info Select the correct Cosmos branch Currently BDJuno supports multiple Cosmos versions (you can see them all [here](https://github.com/forbole/bdjuno/branches/all?query=cosmos%2F ))
 It is important that when you create your new branch you checkout the one that is most similar to the Cosmos SDK your project is based on.
 :::

 :::info Custom SDK implementations If you are developing a project with a custom Cosmos SDK implementation, don't worry.